score-spec/docs/content/en/docs/get started/score-helm-hello-world.md

 ## Deploy to Helm

-The following steps are specific to deploying to Helm.
+The following steps are specific to deploying via Helm.

-### Create `values.yaml` template
+### Create a Helm chart

-Now that the `values.yaml` file is ready, create a generic values template.
+Now that the `values.yaml` file is ready, create a generic Helm chart.

 ```bash
 helm create -p /examples/values.yaml hello
 ```

-### Deploy Helm file
+### Install Helm `values.yaml`

 Run the following command to deploy the Helm `values.yaml` file.